citelao/sensible/_coffee_shop/6-traditional.md

 Disclaimer: I work for Microsoft.
 </aside>

 But, more importantly, the rest of the Internet got better.
 Companies like Google and your Internet Service Providers (like Verizon!) spend billions every year cleaning up the Internet.
-Thousands, of people **dedicate their lives to protecting your computer**: scouring for phishing sites, writing spam filters, deploying firewalls, perfecting fraud detection algorithms, and even drafting legislation to protect you from cybercrime.
+Thousands of people **dedicate their lives to protecting your computer**: scouring for phishing sites, writing spam filters, deploying firewalls, perfecting fraud detection algorithms, and even drafting legislation to protect you from cybercrime<!-- Verizon's first DBIR was 2008 -->.

-It's still true that criminal networks "sweep" the Internet looking for insecure computers<!-- cite How Vulnerable Are Unprotected Machines on the Internet? and current survival time stats https://isc.sans.edu/survivaltime.html -->, and it's still true that an unpatched Windows XP install will probably be hacked within 24 hours.
+It's still true that criminal networks "sweep" the Internet looking for insecure computers<!-- cite How Vulnerable Are Unprotected Machines on the Internet? and current survival time stats https://isc.sans.edu/survivaltime.html and DBIR 2019 pg 73-->, and it's still true that an unpatched Windows XP install will probably be hacked within 24 hours.
 In fact, if you turn off your security tools and deliberately sabotage your machine, you can probably get hacked this way on newer computers, too!

 But the world has mostly grown and learned.
 The world is now, usually, secure by default.